 The Art Station is made up of a small team of creative individuals, based in our unique former telephone exchange building in Saxmundham, Suffolk.
 Our team includes a network of local volunteers, artists, educators and associates – alongside a team of dedicated trustees.
-We hosted six creative Kickstart work placements in 21/22 and we hope to soon be supporting a new cohort of two work placements and an internship in Summer 2023, funding permitting.
+We hosted six creative Kickstart work placements in 21/22, and from September 2023 we are supporting a new cohort of two work placements and an internship.

 Find out a bit more about us below – and if you would like to volunteer with us, please get in touch via: [email protected] – we have lots of interesting projects to join in with and you can gain useful experience and transferrable skills which can help with your cv and getting your next job or connect you to new people and a nice supportive social network.

-Clare Palmier is an artist and Director at The Art Station, leading on curating the Art and Learning Programme, the challenge of fundraising, managing the team with Verity and developing The Art Station’s exciting future.
+Clare Palmier is an artist and Director at The Art Station, leading on curating the Art and Learning Programme, the challenge of fundraising, managing the team with Emily and developing The Art Station’s exciting future.